eclipse-glsp/glsp-examples/project-templates/node-json-theia/README.md

 *   [Node.js](https://nodejs.org/en/) `>= 12.14.1`
 *   [Yarn](https://classic.yarnpkg.com/en/docs/install#debian-stable) `>=1.7.0`

-## Theia Version compatibility

-This project template is implemented in `1.25.0` (and compatible with Theia `<=1.26.0`).
-Versions `>=1.27.0` are currently not supported, but we are working to provide a fix as soon as possible (for more information please see <https://github.com/eclipse-glsp/glsp-theia-integration>).

 ## VS Code workspace

 To work with the source code and debug the example in VS Code a dedicated [VS Code Workspace](node-json-theia.code-workspace) is provided.